 The Ruzafa we see today was mostly designed and built at the end of the 19th century after the neighbourhood became officially part of the city in 1877.
 The barrio is divided into two distinct areas.
 Between the market and the Avenida del Antiguo Reino is the posher end (the streets are wider and often lined with trees, the houses more elegant) which was built for the bourgeois children of rich merchants and those who’d made their cash from the railways.
 From the market down to the Estación del Norte train station is a distinctly more working-class area (very few trees, narrower streets and more modest houses), which was originally built for the railway workers.

 Alongside the café-bar bookshops there is a wide range of entertainment and cuisine to choose from.
 Quality live jazz music can be enjoyed at Café Mercedes Jazz on C/ Sueca,27.
-There are flamenco and salsa clubs, North African tea rooms, halal butchers, Chinese food shops, specialist guitar shops, a shop which sells only honey, vegetarian shops and restaurants of every type.
-Hip night clubs like Excuse Me! on C/ dels Tomasos, 14 have moved to Ruzafa and provide an all-night party for clubbers with electro, space boogie, rock ’n’ roll and more.
-Highly popular bars like Rojo and Café Pessoa (both on Literato Azorín) have names that reflect their bohemian clientele.
-Sinpy Jo’s on C/ Cadiz, 43 is a British-run bar that is highly popular with both locals and expats.
-The name of the bar is a Spanish play on words that means without ‘posh people’ (sin pijos).
-The varied character of Ruzafa has made the area a popular place for a night out and, despite the fact that there are hardly any schools and it’s impossible to park, it is an increasingly popular place to find a flat.
+There are salsa clubs, North African tea rooms, halal butchers, Chinese food shops, specialist guitar shops, a shop which sells only honey, vegetarian shops and restaurants of every type.
+A number of hip nightclubs like Piccadilly C/ dels Tomasos, 14 have moved to Ruzafa and provide an all-night party for clubbers with electro, rock ’n’ roll and more.
+Highly popular bars like Rojo and Café Pessoa , both on Literato Azorín, have names that reflect their bohemian clientele.
+The varied character of Ruzafa has made the area a popular place for a night out and, despite the fact that it’s almost impossible to park, it is an increasingly popular place to find a flat.

-This part of town is characterised by a population mix of families and older people hwo’ve lived in the barrio all their lives, people moving into the barrio’s newly restored buildings, students, and (mostly) North African and Asian immigrants.
-Despite this potentially explosive cocktail of a traditional working-class area with an increasingly visible immigrant presence, Ruzafa has so for largely manages to avoid problems and tensions other similar neighbourhoods around Europe have suffered.
+This part of town is characterised by a population mix of families and older people who’ve lived in the barrio all their lives, people moving into the barrio’s newly restored buildings, students, and (mostly) North African and Asian immigrants.
+Despite this potentially explosive cocktail of a traditional working-class area with an increasingly visible immigrant presence, Ruzafa has largely managed to avoid problems and tensions other similar neighbourhoods around Europe have suffered.
 This is partly due to good attitudes on both sides.
-The local mosque has gone out of its way on a number of occasions to cooperate with the community and local residents have strongly rejected any attempts by the far right to stir things up.
+The local mosque has gone out of its way on a number of occasions to cooperate with the community and local residents have strongly rejected any attempts by reactionaries to stir things up.
 Another factor might be the social position of many of the immigrants.
 One lifelong resident told us, “The non-Spanish population here, especially the North Africans, is for the most part very well integrated.
 There are no problems unless you look for them.
-Maybe it’s because many of the people who’ve come here already have established social networks, and have been able to set up business open up shops and generally bring more life to the barrio.”
+Maybe it’s because many of the people who’ve come here already have established social networks, and have been able to set up businesses, open up shops and generally bring more life to the barrio.”

 David Rhead and José Marín